amiabix/zisk/book/getting_started/quickstart.md

     └── main.rs
 ```

-The example program takes a number `n` as input and computes the SHA-256 hash `n` times.

 The `build.rs` file generates an `input.bin` file containing the value of `n` (e.g., 20).
 This file is used in `main.rs` as input to calculate the hash.